 A sealing vacuum unit is a single investment, which may pay itself long-term.
 A vacuum sealer helps preserve parts properly for an extended period when you frequently buy big chunks of meat, entire animals, or other bulk proteins.
 You should keep spices kept out of the sun and heat

 Spices are damaged by heat and sunshine, which causes them to lose flavor and absorb rancid flavors.
-If you have a spice rack, ensure it is kept far from direct sunlight, and keep it awayOpens in a new tab. from the stove’s heat.
+If you have a spice rack, ensure it is kept far from direct sunlight, and keep it away from the stove’s heat.
 A refrigerator is also preferable to a hot, sunny tabletop.

 14. Keep oil in small jars